Filed under: Blog entry (Home Page), Raffle Plane by Blair

 This means that whether you buy your ticket on the first or last day of the raffle, it doesn’t matter!
 If you buy it on the last day, it won’t be “on top of the pile”, so to speak, they all have to be removed, counted, verified and put back in the tumbler.
 Once the accountants are finished with it, they lock the cage until the drawing.
 The cage is on display in the atrium throughout the day, and anyone is welcome to give it a spin!

 Now comes the fun part – the drawing itself.
 We typically do this after lunch on the raffle day.
 We address the crowd and build the anticipation.
 The Museum President says a few words about the raffle and thanks the accounting firm for their help, as well as everyone who participated in the raffle.
 The money collected from the raffle goes directly to the bottom line to help the museum grow and prosper.
 THANK YOU to all who participate!

 Then, the big moment arrives.
 We give the tumbler a few last spins, and a representative from the accounting firm that audits the raffle draws the winning ticket.
 We announce the winner, meanwhile crossing our fingers that they are present.
 While the winners of some of our previous raffles were not present, we were able to call them from a telephone that was connected to our sound system for everyone to hear.
 It’s a fun moment, and the reactions from the winners are priceless.

 The first two winners were from the local Houston area and were able to make it to the Museum while our Wings & Wheels – Raffle Day Celebration was still ongoing.
 After all of the photos have been taken and hands have been shaken, the paperwork gets signed, and the winner flies off into the sunset in their very own airplane!

-We hope that this year, the winner will be present at the event and can shre the excitement of the actual drawing with our eager and enthusiastic crowd of visitors and volunteers.
+We hope that this year, the winner will be present at the event and can share the excitement of the drawing with our eager and enthusiastic crowd of visitors and volunteers.
 Who knows, it could be you!
 Get your ticket now!